MrHKMY/ClimateApp1/README.md

 # ClimateApp1

+The data are retrieved from https://andfun-weather.udacity.com/staticweather in JSON format.
-*The default location used is Mountain View, Calirfornia.
+*The default location used is Mountain View, California.
-Getting the user's location feature from GPS auto detection is still in progres.
+Changing location or getting the user's current location feature from GPS auto detection is still in progress.